martinabrle/app-service-java-demo/docs/app-service-github-actions.md

 PGSQL_RESOURCE_TAGS
 ```

 * Create a service principal and assigned roles needed for deploying resources, managing Key Vault secrets and assigning RBACs.
-You will need to assign RBACK for every subscription you are deploying into.
+You will need to assign RBAC for every subscription you are deploying into.
+The service principal will also need to have "Directory.Read" role assigned to it for the workflow to work, in this demo we will do it manually.:
 ```
 az ad sp create-for-rbac --name {YOUR_DEPLOYMENT_PRINCIPAL_NAME} --role "Key Vault Administrator" --scopes /subscriptions/{AZURE_SUBSCRIPTION_ID} --sdk-auth az ad sp create-for-rbac --name {YOUR_DEPLOYMENT_PRINCIPAL_NAME} --role contributor --scopes /subscriptions/{AZURE_SUBSCRIPTION_ID} --sdk-auth